-Sailing against the wind: This is rough going all around: The ocean batters our frail bark and we fear we may sink and disappear, never to be heard from again.
-There are obstacles, there is friction, there is energy-sapping fatigue as we struggle against forces that seem to challenge our very right to do what we are doing.
+Sailing against the wind: The ocean batters our frail bark and we fear we may sink and disappear, never to be heard from again.
+There are obstacles, there is friction, there is energy-sapping fatigue as we struggle against forces that seem to challenge our very right to write.
 These are tough moments: whatever we’re writing seems to defy us and invite us to give up, give in, and let ourselves down.

 Lying at anchor: When we lie at anchor, we’re not even in the game.
 We’re not under sail and on our way somewhere.
 We’re not honing our gifts or charting our path or battling the elements.
 We’re safe and secure.
-We haven’t left our comfort zone and so nothing’s going to happen.
-We may talk a good game, but when it comes to putting pen to paper or fingers to the keys, there’s something holding us back.
-And so we never weigh anchor and sail.
+We haven’t left our comfort zone, so nothing’s going to happen.
+We may talk a good game, but when it comes to putting pen to paper or fingers to the keys, something holds us back.
+We never set sail.

-Let’s be wave riders — and write on!
+So let’s be wave riders as we all write on!